 These were faithfully taught as part of the Great Commission to water-baptism salvation candidates, but over time the religion of the Catholic Church added 100s of more commandments not only based on the teachings of Christ, some that were even peripheral, but shamefully from the OT – see The Great Wall, “binding” them to the backs of people just like the Pharisees and scribes did with the Oral Torah.
 Now the internet says there are 1000s of commandments!
 I echo the apostle Paul’s words: “Anathema!
 This is a different gospel which is no gospel at all.
 Again I say, Anathema!”
 Now there is only “the obedience of faith” or “work of faith” and the “labor of unconditional-love” that is NOW “the Law of Christ.”
 Not 1 of 613 OT commandment is still active – every single one has been katargeo: ‘thrown down to be inactive and useless,’ thus terminated, destroyed, voided, annulled, and finally released from” and teleo “fulfilled, accomplished, completed, finished, telos ended, violently put to death, and nailed to the cross” because Christ pleroo “filled-to-completion” them ALL.
 Wake up Christians – it’s over!
 The completely-different-in-kind, superior New Covenant is NOW in effect!

 Praise Your Name Lord that NOW all of us can still find You Jesus when we seek You with all of our heart, and even when we don’t know what to say, we can speak in tongues and Your Spirit prays for us, or we can even groan and Your Spirit will intercede for us.
 Thank You for making Your completely-different-in-kind, superior NEW covenant so simple that even little children and the least among us can easily surrender to Your “easy and light-to-carry” Yoke of learning – all we have to do is meno stay-connected to You, the Vine of Christ, “in order to bear much fruit to the Father’s glory!”
+See A 11-21-2021 Vision about Meno abiding.
 And we do this through “patiently-enduring trusting-relying-faith” in proseuche conversational-prayer or proserchomai drawing-near or prokuneo worship, which really is all the same.
 Now as Your disciples have only 1 entole officially-decreed, universally-binding commandment to “serve others” – “unconditionally-love them just as You did us.”
 I just love how You K.I.S.
 (Keep It Simple) us!
 Praise Your name!